-The Batatota cave temple which had been neglected in a dense jungle has now become famous as one of the religious sites.
+The Batathota Lena (Batatotalena) Cave temple which had been neglected in a dense jungle has now become famous as one of the religious sites.
 It is also held in high esteem by the Buddhist community in Sri Lanka.
 This cave temple located on a mountainous forest is visited by thousands of pilgrims daily with great devotion and respect.

-It was the initiative of the Batatota Ancient Cave Temple Renovation Society (BACTRS) to commence a speedy renovation programme of the cave temple which has been of religious significance to the Buddhist order of the country.
-Batatota cave temple lies on a rocky mountainous range in a tiny village called Batatota in Kuruwita, in the Ratnapura district.
+It was the initiative of the Batatotalena Ancient Cave Temple Renovation Society (BACTRS) to commence a speedy renovation programme of the cave temple which has been of religious significance to the Buddhist order of the country.
+Batatotalena cave temple lies on a rocky mountainous range in a tiny village called Batatota in Kuruwita, in the Ratnapura district.

 To visit this temple, devotees, have to travel seven kilometres on a narrow Erathna-Kuruwita road, that leads to Adam’s Peak.
 This road devotees can reach Batatota junction where visitors can proceed half a kilometre arriving at the foot Batatota mountain.
 A flight of beautifully carved stone steps lead to the Batatota cave temple.